 IBM: Accelerating the transition to net zero carbon emissions through tech-enabled finance

-As we approach December’s Tech Green Finance Week, it’s timely to consider the finance industry’s potential to lead by example on the journey towards global net zero carbon emissions.
+As part of techUK's Tech Green Finance Week, IBM's Global Director for Climate and Sustainability considers the finance industry’s potential to lead by example on the journey towards global net zero carbon emissions.

 With technology as a key enabler of sustainability, real progress towards mitigating climate change requires the global finance industry to innovate by mobilising investments towards sustainable development and quantifying climate risk.